-While Bitcoin is the best known protocol in the blockchain network, Ripple, Ethereum, Litecoin, and other coins are soaring in terms of the interest of users.
-If you or your customers need to work with multiple currencies for receiving or transferring funds, you need not require separate wallet for every currency unit.
+While Bitcoin is the best-known protocol in the blockchain network, Ripple, Ethereum, Litecoin, and other coins are soaring in terms of the interest of users.
+If you or your customers need to work with multiple currencies for receiving or transferring funds, you need not require a separate wallet for every currency unit.
 You can opt for a wallet that either makes use of a single currency unit or supports multiple cryptocurrency units.
 Opting for a multi-currency wallet is an enhanced and flexible choice.

 A bitcoin wallet on an iPhone